hippietrail/RetroGhidra/README.md

 - TK2000/Microprofessor II: .ct2 tape format - identifies but does not load yet

 ## Filesystems
-- Apple II DOS 3.3 disk images in .do or .po sector order
-- Apple II ProDOS disk images in .do or .po sector order
 - Apple II CP/M disk images in .do sector order
 - CP/M (just as KC 85 et al use it for now)
 - Teledisk disk image format (just as KC 85 et al use it for now)